Social welfare function: Cardinal welfare

-For the purposes of this section, income is adopted as the measurement of utility.
+For purposes of this section, income is adopted as the measurement of utility.

 The form of the social welfare function is intended to express a statement of objectives of a society.

-The utilitarian or Benthamite social welfare function measures social welfare as the total or sum of individual incomes:
+The utilitarian or Benthamite social welfare function measures social welfare as the total or sum of individual utilities:

 where $W$ is social welfare and $Y_i$ is the income of individual $i$ among $n$ individuals in society.
 In this case, maximizing the social welfare means maximizing the total income of the people in the society, without regard to how incomes are distributed in society.
 It does not distinguish between an income transfer from rich to poor and vice versa.
-If an income transfer from the poor to the rich results in a bigger increase in the utility of the rich than the decrease in the utility of the poor, the society is expected to accept such a transfer, because the total utility of the society has increased as a whole.
+If an income transfer from the poor to the rich results in a bigger increase in the utility of the rich than the decrease in the utility of the poor, the society is expected to accept such a transfer because the total utility of the society has increased as a whole.
 Alternatively, society's welfare can also be measured under this function by taking the average of individual incomes:

 In contrast, the max-min or Rawlsian social welfare function (based on the philosophical work of John Rawls) measures the social welfare of society on the basis of the welfare of the least well-off individual member of society:

-Here maximizing societal welfare would mean maximizing the income of the poorest person in society without regard for the income of other individuals.
+Here, maximizing societal welfare would mean maximizing the income of the poorest person in society without regard for the income of other individuals.